Working

 The lifetime of a Tibetan mastiff is 10 to 12 years.

 These large dog breeds require four to six cups of food each day.
-He is not especially active, so he will not need much more.
-Be careful to adhere to the recommendations on the packaging and feed him following his age and weight since he may become obese pretty quickly.
+As a pet, they are not especially active, so they will not need much more.
+Be careful to adhere to the recommendations on the packaging and feed them following his age and weight since they may become obese pretty quickly.

-Be sure to offer him kibble which is high-quality dog food and provide him with a balanced diet.
-The list of ingredients should include protein from meat, carbs, fibre, omega fatty acids, vitamins, and minerals.
-Because he is of a giant breed, you must give him kibble specially formulated for such animals.
+Be sure to offer your dog kibble that is high-quality dog food and provide them with a balanced diet.
+The list of ingredients should include protein from meat, fat, fibre, omega fatty acids, vitamins, and minerals.
+Because this is a giant breed, you must give it kibble specially formulated for such animals.

 In Australia, the price tag for a one-year-old Tibetan Mastiff typically ranges from $2,000 to $8,000, but elsewhere, these breeds may reach exorbitant sums.